 Jones goes into more detail: “I run 45 minutes to an hour in the morning on Mondays, Wednesdays and Fridays and 30 minutes in the evening, while my sessions are on Tuesday, Thursday and Saturday mornings, with a second run later on.
 I don’t run to pace, I just go by how I feel on the day.”

 She’s quick to credit the support she receives from her partner, who does all the cooking, adding that ‘having him has made my training consistent, as I’m getting all the right nutrients’.
 Jones also says that since she started targeting the marathon with her coach, Alan Storey, she has enjoyed having a new training focus, with ‘everything starting to fall in to place’.

 “Alan is an excellent coach, and has been a massive help in getting me over my injuries and making sure I train consistently,” she enthuses.

-Jones is away on a training camp in Murcia, Spain, with Welsh Athletics, when we speak, which is serving as not only a chance to train with Wales’s finest – including Dewi – but also a chance to have a break from farming!
+When speaking Jones was away on a training camp in Murcia, Spain, with Welsh Athletics, which is served not only a chance to train with Wales’s finest – including Dewi – but also a chance to have a break from farming!

 “It’s a massive help,” she confirms.
 “It’s a nice break away from the farm.
 My brother and parents are covering my shifts and I can’t thank them enough to allow me to be away.”